 For all of modern history, a small, carnivorous South American mammal in the raccoon family has evaded the scientific community.
 Untold thousands of these red, furry creatures scampered through the trees of the Andean cloud forests, but they did so at night, hidden by dense fog.
 Nearly two dozen preserved samples - mostly skulls or furs—were mislabeled in museum collections across the United States.
 There’s even evidence that one individual lived in several American zoos during the 1960s—its keepers were mystified as to why it refused to breed with its peers.

-1. As it is used in line 3, the word “evaded” most nearly means devalued
+1. As highlighted in orange, the word “evaded” most nearly means devalued

-2. Lines 1-15 suggest that the scientific community regarded the South American mammal as
+2. The passage suggest that the scientific community regarded the South American mammal as

-1. As used in line 9, “voiced” most nearly means
+1. As highlighted in orange in the first paragraph, “voiced” most nearly means

-2. As used in line 18, “coin” most nearly means
+2. As highlighted in orange in the second paragraph, “coin” most nearly means